steffensbola/new-domains-daily/README.md

 Data is avilable in:
 ```
-data/whoisds (as a txt file, domain only)
+data/whoisds (as a txt file, domains only)
 data/dnpedia (as a json file, very unreliable)
 ```